 The science-backed benefits of hope.

 Both bewilderment and hope as facets of wonder can build fortitude and resilience.
 Hope, as we will discover, is more than just an optimistic state of mind; it is an action-oriented vision.
 If we can still track wonder while we face grief, adversity, illness, and other critical setbacks, hope will allow us to find purpose and creativity no matter what the circumstance.

 It turns out that there is a science of hope that has led to many therapeutic practices.
-Recent research correlates hope with higher academic and athletic performance, higher levels of physical and psychological well-being, improved self-esteem, and enhanced interpersonal relationships.
+Recent research correlates hope with higher academic and athletic performance,1 higher levels of physical and psychological well-being2, improved self-esteem3, and enhanced interpersonal relationships4.
 Shane Lopez, Ph.D., a former student of Snyder, said, "Hope is the belief that the future will be better than the present and the belief that you will be able to make it so."
 In his formulation, to truly access hope, you must have optimism, a sense of personal agency, and plans for how you will act.
 He found that people who measured high on scales of hopeful attitudes were much more productive.
 "Hope for the future," he wrote, "pays off today."

 People who track hope have commonalities.
 For one, hopeful people set their sights on future goals, however close or far away.
 Lopez's research shows that they define and pursue two to three goals doggedly.
 Even if you think yourself goal averse, consider how this simple act could shift your experience.
 Setting and taking small steps toward two to three goals provides meaning and purpose under otherwise distressing crises or setbacks.